darini/app-shopping-using-cubits/README.md

-# shopping2-balta.io
+# app-shopping-using-cubits

-> Project re-created in the balta.io course 'Creating scalable native apps with flutter, bloc, provider' using Cubit's with flutter
+> Project recreated in the balta.io course 'Creating scalable native apps with flutter, bloc, provider' using Cubit's with flutter

 ### Original Project